bervProject/shorten-url/README.md

 0. Clone the project
 1. Restore/Install Dependencies. `dotnet restore`.
+2. Setup the environment example: `export RedisConnectionString=...` or update section `RedisConnectionString` of `ShortenUrl/appsettings.json`.
-2. Now your project is ready!
+3. Now your project is ready!

 ## Deployment